nickthorpe71/premier-coding-challenge/README.md

 The alternative solution I found was to use the distance matrix endpoint and determine all possible distances from each waypoint to the others.
 This would require a graph algorithm on the server where the nodes are the destinations and the edges are weighted by distance.

+## Local Setup
+This is not necessary, but if you would like to run the client and server locally, follow these steps.
+1. Clone repo
+2. For both the client and server install the node dependencies with npm install

 ## Client

-### Setup

-Install the node dependencies with npm install

 ### Available Scripts